adrybakov/rad-tools/docs/source/support.rst

 Both places are  monitored and answered by the authors, choose the one you prefer.

-If you found a found a bug or want to request a feature, then consider posting an `issue at github <https://github.com/adrybakov/rad-tools/issues>`_:
+If you found a found a bug or want to request a feature, than consider posting an `issue at github <https://github.com/adrybakov/rad-tools/issues>`_:

 * :ref:`contribute_bug`
 * :ref:`contribute_feature`.

-If the aforementioned options are not suitable for you, then you can contact the |Author|_ directly.
+If the aforementioned options are not suitable for you, than you can contact the |Author|_ directly.